Salaries

 Eli McGarvie

-The median salary for a backend developer in Germany is estimated to be €63,259.
+The median salary for a backend developer in Germany is estimated to be €63,000 with an average salary of €60,000.
+That's about €5,000 per month or €3,110 per month after tax (42%).
 The expected range for Junior to senior backend developers is between €55,000 and €75,000.
-That’s what the majority of backend developers in Germany are earning according to data from Glassdoor

 That being said, developers can far exceed this range depending on the company, their skills, and their experience.
-The highest reported backend developer salaries in Germany are from tech companies that have paid senior engineers €105,000 base salary plus bonuses and equity (totaling €126,000).
+The highest reported backend developer salaries in Germany are from tech companies that have paid senior engineers €105,000 base salary plus bonuses and equity (totalling €126,000).

 For entry-level positions, with less than one year of experience, you can expect a starting salary of at least €44,000.
 Working students at big tech companies have reported lower salaries starting at €30,000.
+For the most accurate salary estimates check out our salary calculator.

-Backend developer salary by role and technology
+Salary by role and technology

 According to StackOverflow, it’s estimated that Go developers earn the highest pay for backend developers at €83,700.
 Python developers can earn approximately €66,000 on average, while PHP developers earn the lowest at €47,000.
 Since these are worldwide averages, salaries might vary slightly in the German market.